tylim88/FireLaw/README.md

-# FireRule
+# FireLaw

-Transpiler that allow you to write type safe and scalable Firestore Rules in Typescript
+🔥 Write truly safe and scalable Firestore Rules in Typescript

 _in development_